 1.4.1.
-General context - Police and note who is is ignored the context
+General context

 Given the problems of the rural areas of the Community, the Commission has decided to establish a rural development policy to improve the economic development of these areas.
 This means that measures to improve agricultural structure will continue while support is also provided for measures to encourage the diversification of rural production (e.g. forestry, rural tourism) as well as measures to assist rural economies and to develop local infrastructures.
 For the period 1989-93 the EAGGF will have an overall budget allocation of ECU 5 427 million for these measures.